Alive in the Spirit

 (Note Before You Read.
 This reflection was born out of a quiet, painful season in my past where God asks me to let go a person, I never thought I’d release.
 Here's my reflection, written as if God is speaking to me in a gentle, heartfelt, and deeply personal tone.
 For those who are in the season of letting go, I hope you find something here that encourages you.)

-A long time ago, the revelation and Word I gave you about your situation with that person still echoes your heart.
-In that moment I brought John 11 to your attention, and as you read, I highlighted verse 44 from the story of Lazarus: “Untie him and let him go.”
-I tend to give you this, for I know it was what you needed to hear then.
-It was a season of release, of surrender, even if it didn’t make complete sense to you.
+Long time ago, the revelation and Word I gave you about your situation with that person now echoes your heart that you and I can fully understood.
+At that moment, I led you to John 11, and while you read, I gently drew your attention to verse 44: “Untie him and let him go.”
+I kept emphasizing that verse for a reason because it was your season of release- a time of surrender, even if you felt it didn’t make complete sense.

-To guide you further, and while you navigate My purpose for it, I led you to meditate Romans 8:5: “Those who live according to the flesh have their minds set on what the flesh desires; but those who live in accordance with the Spirit have their minds set on what the Spirit desires.”
+To guide you further, and while you navigate My purpose for it, I brought you to meditate Romans 8:5: “Those who live according to the flesh have their minds set on what the flesh desires; but those who live in accordance with the Spirit have their minds set on what the Spirit desires.”
 That verse gripped your heart.
 You were like a student in awe, even though the lesson was hard to understand, slowly grasping something difficult yet important.

 Because if the flesh had its way, you would still be together today.